kingwill101/local_history/README.md

 ### Search returns no results
 Only text revisions are indexed.
 Ensure the file is treated as text and that changes are captured by the daemon.
+If `indexing_mode: deferred` is enabled, run `lh reindex --pending` to index recent revisions.